Psychotherapist and humanistic psychologist Carl Rogers began his career working with children.

 Maslow’s Hierarchy of Needs places self-actualization at the apex.
 It is an ideal that emphasizes personal growth but is not based on a person’s sense of deprivation, as is the case for the first four needs (physiological, safety, belongingness, and self-esteem).

 In fact, not everyone achieves self-actualization, and Maslow did not describe this need as innate or underpinning all other motivations.
 Globe, as cited in Schunk (2016, p.
 347), states that about 1% of people reach self-actualization.
+To see where you rank, try these self-actualization tests and tools.

 Conversely, Rogers believed that the actualizing tendency acted as the motivating force for all behavior.
 It is affected by the environment and the people surrounding the individual, near and far.
 The actualizing tendency is not an end goal reserved for a select few, but instead, it is how life begins.
 Organisms start with a longing (motivation) to reach completeness in whatever manner suits that organism.